Ayyayush/devTinder/src/homeword.md

 - Create routes folder for managing auth, profile, request routers
 - Create authRouter, profileRouter, requestRouter
 - Import these routers in app.js

+## Day-12
+### Homwork
+Cretae Connection request Schema
+Send Connection request Api
+Proper Validation of Data
+Think about All corner Cases
+$ Query , $or Query $and Query ..etc ..read about it

+What are indexes in MongoDB
+Why do we need Indexes
+Explore Compound indexing
+Why is Unnecessary indexing costly.
+Advanatages and Disadvantages in Indexing
+Think of inverse Querying also ..means users who don't pass this query